Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 At last, here's a snapshot of Elm code in one of our Haskell services.
 I won't spend much time describing how that works in this post, let me know if you are interested and I'll write a follow-up.
-Let's take a deeper look at how we integrate with Rails.
+For now, let's take a deeper look at how we integrate with Rails.

 ## Rails conventions